Coyle steps down as Queen's Park manager

 "Queen's Park is a wonderful club with an amazing set of supporters who I want to personally thank."

+It was the former St Johnstone manager's first job in Scotland in four years, following a short spell with Ross County.

+Queen's Park were promoted to the 2022-23 Championship after beating Dunfermline Athletic then Airdrieonians as they secured back-to-back promotions.

-Queen's Park chief executive Leeann Dempster said the club are focussed on finding a successor to the former Bolton manager who can nurture youngsters.
+Chief executive Leeann Dempster said the club are now focussed on finding a successor to the former Bolton and Burnley manager who can continue their policy of nurturing youngsters.

 "Although disappointing, we respect Owen's decision and wish him well for the future, and we thank him for his efforts over the last 12 months," she added.